-Samantha Critchley represented the family at the Inquest in November 2005.
+Samantha Critchley represented the family at the Inquest.
 The Coroner recorded a verdict of natural causes but ruled that the better course of action would have been for the GP to refer Liam to hospital and that this may have allowed time for Liam to undergo life-saving treatment

 After the Inquest Samantha Critchley was instructed by Liam’s parents to take a claim against the GP for negligence.

 Our expert evidence stated that if Liam been referred to the paediatric unit in the hospital, he would have been admitted and given IV fl uids and antibiotics.
 A diagnosis of small bowel obstruction would have been made and surgery would have been performed to resolve it.
 Our case was that with proper care Liam would have survived.

 We put forward a claim for Liam’s pain and suffering and for his parents’ bereavement, psychological injuries and loss.
 The claim was settled for £92,500 in October 2009.
 The case was funded on a “no win no fee” basis.

 "At every stage during the long process we felt confident that Samantha was giving us the correct advice and selecting the best experts to assist her with our case.

 "Without Samantha’s help we know that our son’s voice would not of been heard as well. she treated us with the perfect mix of compassion and professionalism.
 Sam made what was obviously a very difficult process for us as easy as it could be"

 - You can speak to our medical negligence lawyers on freephone 0800 358 3848